Sections

 - having to label the drives to differentiate between them.

-The old times are past.
-People buy into Bored Ape NFTs, useflyingself-driving cars and finally - they boot up all images from one media drive.
+> The old times are gone.
+People buy into __Bored Ape__ NFTs, use ~~flying~~ self-driving cars and finally - they boot up all images from one media drive.

 The solution to the problem is called **Ventoy**.